unoplatform/uno/doc/articles/migrating-from-previous-releases.md

 This article details the migration steps required to migrate from one version to the next.

+### Uno Platform 4.5

+#### ElevatedView

+The built-in `ElevatedView` control has undergone a visual unification, which means existing apps may experience slightly different shadow visuals, especially on Android, which now supports full range of colors including opacity.
+If you encounter visual discrepancies, please tweak the `Elevation` and `ShadowColor` properties to fit your needs.

 ### Uno 4.1

 ### Android 12 support